ksmirenko/type-providers/src/OpenCLTranslator/INFO.md

 * anonymous structs as function parameters are not supported
 * `__attribute__` specifiers for kernel functions are not supported
 * `inline` function specifier is not supported in OpenCL C
+* Unicode in identifiers is not supported
+* type casting in function definitions is not supported

 ### C99 keywords: